notsamdonald/Bogert/README.md

 # Bogert
 Playing around with some chess AI!

+"Let that clockwork contrapion solve the entire problem for you!"

 # TODO:

 - Order the possible moves such that takes are searched first, should increase the amount of pruning